Tom Harrisson: Legacy

-The 1969 novel Farewell to the King by Pierre Schoendoerffer was inspired by events from Tom Harrisson's wartime Borneo; the book was later turned into a film by John Milius – Farewell to the King.
+The 1969 French novel Farewell to the King by Pierre Schoendoerffer was inspired by events from Tom Harrisson's wartime Borneo; the book was later turned into a film by American director John Milius – Farewell to the King.

 Sam Lightner, Jr.'s book All Elevations Unknown: An Adventure in the Heart of Borneo (Broadway, 2001), tells Harrisson's World War II story in chapters that alternate with Lightner's account of his own climb of Batu Lawi in the Kelabit Highlands of Sarawak.

 Publications

 As well as numerous papers and monographs in scientific journals, especially the Sarawak Museum Journal, books he authored include: